openedx-unsupported/edx-developer-docs/docs/index.rst

 Bug Fixes
 =========
-Have you been using or operating the platform and found a bug you want to fix?
+Have you been using or operating or using an Open edX site and found a bug you want to fix?
 We would love your help!

 A Few things you need to know: